 Unless authorized by the Festival, prints/videos must be made available for the whole festival period.
 A DCP can be returned upon request right after ingesting and testing.
 In case you send a DCP, take into account that the Festival needs time for testing and ingesting, and must therefore be available.
-In case an encrypted DCP will be delivered, the DKDM time-window should be valid from 31 March 2017 till 10 April 2017.
-Prints/videos must arrive on Curaçao before 1 March 2017.
+In case an encrypted DCP will be delivered, the DKDM time-window should be valid from 10 April 2020 till 27 April 2020.
+Prints/videos must arrive on Curaçao before 1 April 2020.

 The sender is requested to inform the Festival on the means of dispatch, date of shipment and Airway bill number.
 No collect shipments are accepted unless authorized by the Festival.

 An invoice must accompany the print/video stating the name of the sender, the title of the film, format, length, number of reels (if applicable).
 The Festival will provide an invoice template.

 5.2 Print return

 All prints will be returned within four weeks after the Festival.
 DCPs can be returned upon request right after ingesting and testing.
 It is the responsibility of each participant to inform the Festival in due time on (any change in) the details of the return address as well as the desired date of arrival at the return address.
 In case there is no confirmation of the address within two weeks after the Festival, the screening copy will be returned to the contact person of the film (as listed on the entry form).
 The Festival is not liable for any inconvenience this may cause.